apache/arrow-cookbook/java/source/schema.rst

 Creating the Schema
 ===================

-A Schema describe a sequence of columns in tabular data.
+A schema describes a sequence of columns in tabular data, and consists of a list of fields.

 .. testcode::